 Hiking with your best friend is a great way for both of you to get some exercise and enjoy nature at the same time.
 For you, it may be all about the sights, but for your dog, it will be all about the new smells!

 Whether you are hiking at a local park minutes from home or in a National Forest across the country, there are a few basics you need to know first.

 Like the Scout motto says, “Be Prepared.”
 Visit your veterinarian to make sure your dog is up to date on his vaccinations, especially rabies, leptospirosis, and in the Northeast US, Lyme disease.
 These are all diseases your dog could be at risk for as he explores nature with you.
 Ask your veterinarian for a copy of his health certificate to tuck in your backpack just in case.
 Making sure your dog has received his monthly heartworm and Flea & Tick Prevention is also a must.
-There is no escape from mosquitoes on the trail which can transmit Heartworm to your dog.
-Ticks can transmit multiple diseases to your dog: Lyme, Rocky Mounted Spotted Fever and Ehrlichia are the most common.
+There is no escape from mosquitoes on the trail, and these pests can transmit Heartworms to your dog.
+Ticks can also transmit multiple diseases to your dog, including Lyme, Rocky Mounted Spotted Fever and Ehrlichia are the most common.
 If your dog does not already have a Microchip implanted, now is the time, your veterinarian can do this in just a few minutes during an exam.
 A registered microchip will help you reunite with your pet should you become separated on the trail.
-If your pup already has a chip please double check to make sure all contact information is up to date before your hike.
+If your pup already has a chip, please double check to make sure all contact information is up to date before your hike.